chrokh/toow-old/_sources/index.md

 %To enable the creation of a private community, please consider [supporting my work](https://patreon.com/christopherokhravi).

-## Video lectures
+%## Video lectures
+%

-Eventually I will release video lectures for each chapter in this book.
+%Eventually I will release video lectures for each chapter in this book.
-Feel free to subscribe to my [YouTube channel](https://youtube.com/c/christopherokhravi) and hit the bell to be notified when this happens.
+%Feel free to subscribe to my [YouTube channel](https://youtube.com/c/christopherokhravi) and hit the bell to be notified when this happens.
+%

-To enable the production of video lectures, please consider [supporting my work](https://patreon.com/christopherokhravi).
+%To enable the production of video lectures, please consider [supporting my work](https://patreon.com/christopherokhravi).

 %## Audiobook